 Settling in for a cozy weekend?
-These six longform articles will inspire you to explore more, go farther, and take epic chances.
+These six longform articles will encourage you to explore more, go farther, and take epic chances as you find your outdoor adventure inspiration.

 Take A Hike: Seven Stories About Heading Outdoors